 This is an interesting selection of some of the best orienteering maps from around the world.

 Further map extracts would be welcome, to use as examples to support the skills discussions.
-Contributions are welcome, but must come with proof of permission of the copyright holder.
+Contributions are welcome.
+Include proof of permission of the copyright holder where required.

 Open Orienteering Map UK OOMUK map creation tool

 When using these maps it extremely important to remember the following:

 1 Orienteering depends on the good will of landowners.